mocnik-science/osm-vis/README.md

 ## Author

 This application is written and maintained by Franz-Benjamin Mocnik, <mail@mocnik-science.net>.
+Conbributions were made by Martin Raifer.

 (c) by Franz-Benjamin Mocnik, 2016.